programmer1024r/hacks-writeups/my-tool-kit.md

 - `tar -xf <file name>` - extract tar files
 - `diff`- compares two files line by line
 - `git log --all` show all commits!
+- `truncate -s -1 filename` remove last byte of a file

 # Linux
 - `setuid` - a file flag, that tells that the current user can execute the specific file as the file's creator user.